tomschr/dbcookbook/README.rst

   (7) Contains topics how to manipulate DocBook's structure

-Some topics contain directories which stores XSLT, XML, or other example files.
+Some topics contain directories which store XSLT, XML, or other example files.
 In some cases these are incorporated into the XML source, sometimes they are just lying around for testing purposes.